-tendered Contract Price) shall also include full compensation for complete preventative, corrective and breakdown maintenance (as defined in this General Maintenance Specification), including full compensation for all costs related to resetting, repair, procurement, supply, delivery, replacement, protecting, furnishing, installing, testing and commissioning of all items and material required to maintain the complete installation in a perfect functional condition.
+The combined tendered rate for ten points (which shall not be less than 10% of the total tendered Contract Price) shall also include full compensation for complete preventative, corrective and breakdown maintenance (as defined in this General Maintenance Specification), including full compensation for all costs related to resetting, repair, procurement, supply, delivery, replacement, protecting, furnishing, installing, testing and commissioning of all items and material required to maintain the complete installation in a perfect functional condition.
 The only items not to be included in the rate for monthly maintenance points are:

-- Supply, delivery, installation and testing of special equipment/materials that will be measured elsewhere, and - 2.
+- 1. Supply, delivery, installation and testing of special equipment/materials that will be measured elsewhere, and - 2.
 Special testing of an installation.